 Hike with Ponies at Grayson Highlands State Park, Mouth of Wilson

 Our hike to the shaggy-maned wild ponies who live at Grayson Highlands State Park was one of our favorite things to do in Southwest Virginia.
-Park at the Massie Gap Trail, then follow the Rhododendron Trail one mile uphill for the best change to see ponies.
+Park at the Massie Gap Trail, then follow the Rhododendron Trail one mile uphill for the best chance to see ponies.
 We encountered two groups of ponies on our hike—right on the Appalachian Trail, which crosses the mountain here, and near a big pile of boulders.
-Grayson Highlands wild ponies do not seem to mind people standing nearby, but be sure to maintain a safe distance.
+Grayson Highlands wild ponies do not seem to mind people as long as they maintain a safe distance.

 If time allows, continue to the bluffs for more beautiful views.
 Another nice hike near the Visitor Center leads to dramatic views from Buzzard Rock Overlook.
 Other trails lead to the summit of Mount Rogers and more opportunities to see the ponies.

 Explore Nature and History at Natural Tunnel State Park, Duffield